 convenient to this section of country & part of Texis also.”

 In later letters, Duncan Calhoun alludes to the immigrant populations coming into this part of Louisiana mostly looking to grow cotton and own slaves.
 On the other hand, he points out that in pursuit of cotton many miss opportunities to grow other valuable crops such as fruits, particularly peaches.
 Although peaches are widely grown in Louisiana today, crops such as sugar cane and cotton that were labor intensive in the early 19th century remain dominant.

-In 1845 Duncan Calhoun directs his cousin to write to nearby Natchitosis as they do not have a post office yet and they are hoping for a town to grow because they are “in 10 miles of red river and Byow pear river.”
-He says the rivers are being cleared of snags for steamboat traffic that will make merchandising and getting goods much more convenient.
+In 1845 Duncan Calhoun directs his cousin to write to nearby Natchitosis as they do not have a post office yet.
+They are hoping for a town to grow there “in 10 miles of red river and Byow pear river.”
+He says the rivers are being cleared of snags for steamboat traffic that will make merchandising more convenient.
 Their proximity to New Orleans is a plus as well.
-He opines that it is good land for hogs and cattle, and that remains true today.
+He opines that it is good land for hogs and cattle – true today.

 “we in this neigh

 -borhood have a plenty of children for good schools but the people are hard to